All Episodes

 And probably there are people who have done this methodically.

-Those um, you know, his he says if there's if there's any thing to get upset about, he thinks it's not being banned from Twitter because you can always set up a soapbox in Hyde Park, I guess.
+Those, you know, he says if there's anything to get upset about, he thinks it's not being banned from Twitter because you can always set up a soapbox in Hyde Park, I guess.

-But when they when Chase sends you uh a letter telling you that Chase Bank, what's that?
+But when they, when, when, when Chase sends you a letter telling you that, Chase Bank, what's that?

 That's a good one.